 Led by Shona Macleod, the guest team looks after visitors who join us each week from all around the world, always extending a hand of friendship from the Isle of Harris.

-Meantime she cheerfully presides over the distillery Shop with Shona, the perfect place to pick up a bottle of Isle of Harris Gin and browse our range of exclusive glassware and other curated goods to buy and take home.
+Meantime they cheerfully preside over the distillery Shop with Shona, the perfect place to pick up a bottle of Isle of Harris Gin and browse our range of exclusive glassware and other curated goods to buy and take home.

 BEHIND THE SCENES